shelbybachman/studymanageR/notes.md

   - instructions should specify how to push pre-registration draft to Google Drive for collaborator input

 - `upload_prereg.R`: creates OSF project & uploads preregistration draft to OSF

+- `setup_project.R`: creates directory structure for project and project-specific metadata file

+  - user probably has to create R project manually, based on [this](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) standard

 - `format_results.R`: takes results files & converts to bids format